School of Architecture

 Anson G. Rabinbach, History

 The undergraduate program at the School of Architecture is known for its rigorous and interdisciplinary approach to preprofessional education.
-The four-year undergraduate program leads to an A.B. with a concentration in architecture.
+The four-year undergraduate program leads to an A.B. with a concentration in architecture and offers an introduction to the discipline of architecture within the framework of a liberal arts curriculum.
 In addition to design and the history and theory of architecture and urbanism, undergraduates study a range of disciplines that contribute to an architect's knowledge and vision, including courses in architectural analysis, representation, computing, and building technologies.
 Such a broad academic program also prepares students for a graduate program in architecture and other related disciplines such as landscape architecture, urban planning, civil engineering, art history, and the visual arts.

 Information and Departmental Plan of Study

-Students who wish to enter the school are normally required to complete two courses: ARC 203 Introduction to Architectural Thinking, and ARC 204 Introduction to Architectural Design.
-At least one course in architectural history, taken in either the School of Architecture or the Department of Art and Archaeology, is recommended but not required.
-Students are encouraged to enroll in ARC 203 and 204 in their sophomore year.
-However, this is not a mandatory sequence, and students may change the order in which they enroll in these three prerequisites.
+Students who wish to enter the school are normally required to complete two courses: ARC 203 Introduction to Architectural Thinking, and ARC 204 Introduction to Architectural Design during their freshman or sophomore year.
+The courses do not need to be taken in sequence.
+At least one course in architectural history, taken in either the School of Architecture or the Department of Art and Archaeology, is recommended but not required to be completed before their junior year.

 In addition to the general prerequisites and the requirements for independent work, each student is required to complete 10 courses in three cognate areas: (a) history and theory, (b) technology, and (c) design seminars, from those listed below.
 All students are required to take ARC 403 Topics in the History and Theory of Architecture in the fall semester of their senior year.
 This course covers methodologies of historical analysis and research, the literature of the field, and the varieties of architectural writing.
 All students are required to enroll in ARC 404 Advanced Design Studio, in the fall semester of their senior year.
 The advanced design studio presents a challenging independent design project in which the knowledge of previous studios is synthesized and new techniques of representation are employed.
 Students should check with the school office to determine which one-time-only courses are being offered during the academic year.
 The requirements are listed below: